alan-if/alan-i18n/resources/README.md

 # Library Resources

-This folder contains some useful assets for developers wishing to port the Starter Library to a new locale, or authors wishing to tailor their adventures to their own needs.
+This folder contains some useful assets for developers wishing to port the Foundation Library to a new locale, or authors wishing to tailor their adventures to their own needs.

 # Library Templates